glanch/giftproblem/README.md

 # My Solution of The Gift Problem
-The description of the Gift problem does not state whether Ahmad can pack a single item multiple times into his backpack.
-I assume that this is allowed, but still give solution for both cases:
+The description of the Gift Problem does not state whether Ahmad can pack a single item multiple times into his backpack.
+I assume that this is allowed, but still give solution for both cases.
 ## My solution
 ### Estimated item volumes
 I estimated the item volumes with least square method.